WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-11-AI-and-the-blanket-problem.markdown

 ===============================================
 I suspect the blanket gag is as old as humans using blankets.
 It is a simple premise.
 Two (or more) people are covered up, sleeping, trying to use the same blanket.
-One of them turns, stretcges, rolls over, adjusts the bedding, gets up and returns... and in the act of all their moving around has uncovered the other person.
-The visual gag is usually turn, yank, cold.
+One of them turns, stretches, rolls over, adjusts the bedding, gets up and returns... and in the act of all their moving around has uncovered the other person.
+The visual gag is usually: turn, yank, cold.

  There is another version of the gag where the blanket is just not big enough to cover everybody at once.
-Somebody get shorted on coverage, and is either half-covered, half-not all night long, or is lying as still as possible right on the edge of being uncovered, the slightest move leaving them out in the cold.
+Somebody gets shorted on coverage, and is either half-covered, half-not all night long, or is lying as still as possible right on the edge of being uncovered, the slightest move leaving them out in the cold.